Cooking grease can clog your drains.

 However, it’s not just about avoiding pouring grease down your drains; you will also want to take care when cleaning your cookware.
 Before washing your dishes, use a paper towel or spatula to remove accumulated grease and oils and throw these in the trash.

 The grease residue that remains on your dishes may wash down your kitchen or dishwasher drains during cleaning, but the amount will be far less with this initial prep work.
-Whatever small residue accumulates in your drains can, again, usually be cleared by running hot water through your pipes.
 You may also want to pour vinegar down your drain every month or so, let it sit for 30 minutes, and then rinse it with 2 quarts of hot water.